 Before that first meeting, we had known each other through emails only, as members of Tamil.NET forums.
-Fresh out of college, in those days I was a hands-on software engineer, familiar down to assembly language coding.
+Fresh out of college, in those days I was a hands-on software engineer, familiar down with assembly language coding.
 At that age, for me to respect someone else on technology was not common.
-In many heated arguments in the Tamil IT forum, Muthu’s reply will be a one liner with a working prototype included, that too with source codes.
-His would be one of the few technical voices in the forum, naturally I was drawn to him.
+In many heated arguments in the Tamil IT forum, Muthu’s reply will be a one-liner with a working prototype included, that too with source codes.
+He would be one of the few technical voices in the forum, naturally, I was drawn to him.

 Tamil.NET has the distinction of being the pioneer in connecting Tamil diaspora around the globe through email.
-You could speak in Tamil (surprise!) in the email forum, thanks to the software Muthu had written few years back, called “Murasu Anjal” which is celebrating it’s 30th birthday this year.
-Today we have nearly a million people use Sellinam app in their Android and iOS devices to type in Tamil script and share the content.
-For many of them it will be a surprise that Sellinam in it’s original avatar as Murasu Anjal first came out 30 years back for Microsoft DOS & then for Windows platforms.
+You could speak in Tamil (surprise!) in the email forum, thanks to the software Muthu had written a few years back, called “Murasu Anjal” which is celebrating its 30th birthday this year.
+Today we have nearly a million people use the Sellinam app on their Android and iOS devices to type in Tamil script and share the content.
+For many of them, it will be a surprise that Sellinam in its original avatar as Murasu Anjal first came out 30 years back for Microsoft DOS & then for Windows platforms.
 From the earliest versions of Murasu Anjal for Windows, I have been a loyal user of the product and one of the handful to be beta testers of early versions.

 Since early computers supported only select Latin characters, often called ASCII, a non-Latin language software developer those days had to be a linguist, calligrapher, kernel programmer and an evangelist.
 Why?

 Because unlike today’s modern operating systems like iOS 8 or Windows 10, the older operating systems had no idea of other languages, including Tamil.
-As a result the developer had to roll his sleeves and start from the basics.
-This included creating a font-type, attaching the font-type to the OS memory, writing a keyboard layout driver so that when a user presses “A” you display Tamil letter “அ” and so on.
-You need to do this mapping for all letters in Tamil, this was called character-encoding scheme, which was nothing but giving a unique number for every Tamil character.
+As a result, the developer had to roll his sleeves and start from the basics.
+This included creating a font type, attaching the font type to the OS memory, writing a keyboard layout driver so that when a user presses “A” you display Tamil letter “அ” and so on.
+You need to do this mapping for all letters in Tamil, this was called the character-encoding scheme, which was nothing but giving a unique number for every Tamil character.
 Non-Latin languages like Tamil have more characters than, say, English.
 This brought its own challenges.
-All of these required deep knowledge of the operating system and the use of advanced techniques, like hooking, which are not generally used by common application.
+All of these required deep knowledge of the operating system and the use of advanced techniques, like hooking, which is generally not used by common applications.

 Working out a scheme was not the end of it, it just meant users of your app can type in Tamil and read their own creations.